Flee Sexual Immorality: Your Body Glorifies God

 Redeemed bodies indwelt by the Spirit must glorify God.

-19 Or don’t you know that your body is a temple of the Holy Spirit who is in you, whom you have from God?
-You are not your own,
+19 Do you not know that your body is a temple of the Holy Spirit who is in you, whom you have received from God?
+You are not your own;

-20 for you were bought with a price.
-Therefore glorify God in your body and in your spirit, which are God’s.
+20 you were bought at a price.
+Therefore glorify God with your body.

 Redeemed bodies indwelt by the Spirit must glorify God.